Knoxville woman almost loses arm from flesh-eating bacteria contracted at nail salon

 FARRAGUT, Tenn. — A Knoxville woman is still gaining back feeling in her hands after multiple surgeries to stop a flesh-eating bacteria in her system.

 Jayne Sharp said she contracted it at a local nail salon.
-She is a mother, grandmother and works as a dental hygienist.
+She is a mother, grandmother and a retired dental hygienist.

 "I entertain all the time, I play cards," she said.